DevotedMC/ExilePearl/README.md

     /ep                           The root command
     /ep locate                    Locates your pearl location
-    /ep free                      Frees a pearl in your hand /ep broadcast                 Broadcasts your pearl's location to another player /ep confirm                   Confirms a broadcast request from another player /ep silence                   Silences pearl broadcasts from a player
+    /ep free                      Frees a pearl in your hand /ep broadcast                 Broadcasts your pearl's location to a group or player /ep confirm                   Confirms a broadcast request from another player /ep silence                   Silences pearl broadcasts from a player